 The administration and faculty recognize that many students come to Valor Christian College with college-level experiences that may have been learned outside of the traditional classroom or the academy.
 Students who enroll in a degree program must apply for credit prior to the start of the semester.
-Documentation of experiences that will qualify will be requested for approval by the faculty and validated by the Vice President for Academic Affairs.
+Documentation of experiences that will qualify will be requested for approval by the faculty and validated by the Provost.
 Students will be limited to no more than 6 hours of credit.